-I was so pleased when Ginny contacted me and asked if I’d like to be part of the blog tour for a brand new book published by her mom’s company: A Family Farm in Tuscany: Recipes and Stories from Fattoria Poggio Alloro.
-I am definitely a cookbook junkie…and I’m particularly excited about books that celebrate seasonal sustainable foods.
+I was so pleased when my friend Ginny contacted me and asked if I’d like to be part of the blog tour for a brand new book published by her mom’s company: A Family Farm in Tuscany: Recipes and Stories from Fattoria Poggio Alloro.
+I am definitely a cookbook junkie, and I’m particularly excited about books that celebrate seasonal sustainable foods.

 The photos that grace A Family Farm in Tuscany are so dreamy: flipping through them had me seriously contemplating a Tuscan vacation (I’ve never been).
 I want to go even more after reading the tales and cooking a few of the comforting recipes from the farm featured in the book.